cmw2/ASPNETCoreEncryptedConfig/README.md

 9. Restart the website's app pool.
 10. Browse to the website.
 It should show the encrypted values.
 11. Edit the website's appsettings.json file
-   1. Fill in the path to the key folder, making sure to escape the backslashes: C:\\DataProtectionKeys
+    1. Fill in the path to the key folder
     2. Fill in the certificate thumbprint
     3. Change the EncryptionOptions:Enabled setting to true and save.
 12. Restart the website's app pool.
 13. Browse to the website.
 It should show the decrypted values.